jbaron/cats/README.md

 Building from source
 =====================
 There is normally no need to compile CATS yourself, since all the compiled files are already included.
-But if you want to play aorund with it, here are the steps:
+But if you want to play around with it, here are the steps:

 1. Make sure you have installed TypeScript 0.8.1 or later

 2. Go to the cats directory

-3. The following will compile the required worker.js file:
+3. The following will compile the required tsworker.js file:

         tsc @build

 4. Now the only thing left is to compile the main.js file:

         tsc @build2

 That is all there is to it.
 The lib file should now have an updated main.js and tsworker.js file and you are ready to run CATS editor.